How To Calculate Reaction Rate Constant

 Temperature Control: The reaction rate constant is highly temperature-dependent, so it is essential to maintain a constant temperature throughout the experiment.
 Use a thermostat or water bath to control the temperature.

-Mixing: Ensure that the reactants are thoroughly mixed to avoid concentration gradients.
+Mixing: confirm that the reactants are thoroughly mixed to avoid concentration gradients.
 Use a magnetic stirrer or shaker to mix the solution.

-Avoiding Side Reactions: Ensure that the reaction being studied is the only reaction occurring in the system.
+Avoiding Side Reactions: see to it that the reaction being studied is the only reaction occurring in the system.
 Side reactions can complicate the analysis and lead to inaccurate results.

 Data Analysis